 You might have done this on Android or iOS.
 Chrome OS also lets you group apps into folders.

 To create a folder, drag an app on top of another.
-A new folder will be created with those two apps in it.
+A new folder will be made with those two apps in it.
 You can now drag and drop additional apps to this folder now.